 Short-Term employee benefits are those due to be settled within 12 months of the year-end.
-They include such benefits as salaries; paid annual leave and paid sick leave; bonuses; and non-monetary benefits (e.g. cars) for current employees.
+They include such benefits as salaries; paid annual leave and paid sick leave; for current employees.
 They are recognised as an expense for services in the year in which employees render services to the Council.
-Where material, an accrual is made for the cost of holiday entitlements (or any form of leave e.g. time off in lieu) earned by employees but not taken before the year-end which employees can carry forward into the next financial year.
-The accrual is made at the salary rates applicable in the following accounting year, being the period in which the employee takes the benefit.
-The accrual is charged to Surplus or Deficit on the Provision of Services.